-118 We adopt these size restrictions to ensure implementation before the upcoming fire season.
-Additionally, while we adopt the single line diagrams for these particular behind-the-meter projects, we recognize that fuel-cell installation requirements may need to be considered at a later time, along with other technologies that meet California Air Resources Board distributed generation standards.
+119 While we adopt the single line diagrams for these particular behind-the-meter projects, we recognize that fuel-cell installation requirements may need to be considered at a later time, along with other technologies that meet California Air Resources Board distributed generation standards.
 We also recognize that greater than 10 kW storage must be considered.
 These considerations may be addressed in subsequent tracks of this proceeding.

-In summary, upon date of issuance of this decision, the utilities are directed to submit Tier 2 Advice Letter(s), within 30 days of this decision's effective date that:
+In summary, upon date of issuance of this decision, the utilities are directed to submit a Tier 1 Advice Letter(s), within 30 days of this decision's effective date that:

-- Indicates when the informal consultation and technical meetings occurred; - Lists who attended the meetings; - Provides technical details specific to the single line diagrams, including the types of permitted devices, the processes for assessing the devices, and the device certification requirements; - If any proposals were rejected, the utility shall explain the reasoning for the rejection(s); - Provides updates to interconnection agreement terms as well as any other Commission-approved forms in order to implement the requirements adopted, here; and - Requests authorization of the single line diagrams and discusses any updates required to the interconnection portals, along with a timeline for when the updates will take place.
+- Indicates when the informal consultation and technical meetings occurred; - Lists who attended the meetings, and the degree to which there was consensus amongst stakeholders in the informal consultation as well as the technical meetings; - Provides technical details specific to the single line diagrams, including the types of permitted devices (or information on the pre-approved equipment list), the processes for assessing the devices, and the device certification requirements; - If any proposals were rejected, the utility shall explain the reasoning for the rejection(s); - Provides updates to interconnection agreement terms as well as any other Commission-approved forms in order to implement the requirements adopted, here; and - Provides information on the single line diagrams and discusses any updates required to the interconnection portals, along with a timeline for when the updates will take place.